Content

 Set your fork down between bites.

-Engage all your senses at a meal — sight, smell, feel, sound and taste — when you need to recenter.
+Engage all your senses at a meal — sight, smell, feel, sound, and taste — when you need to recenter.

-Push your plate away when you feel satisfied to physically signal to your brain that you’re done.
+Pay attention to portion sizes, and push your plate away when you feel satisfied to physically signal to your brain that you’re done.

 Being more present at meals can lead to better portion control and reduce overeating.
 It’s also good for your mental health.

-Ultra-processed foods are widely available, generally inexpensive and convenient for busy lifestyles — and (we can admit) often delicious.
+Ultra-processed foods are widely available, generally inexpensive, and convenient for busy lifestyles — and (we can admit) often delicious.

-We’re talking potato chips, candy, sugary sodas, hot dogs, pastries, donuts and packaged foods made with refined white flour.
+We’re talking potato chips, candy, sugary sodas, hot dogs, pastries, donuts, and packaged foods made with refined white flour.

 Unfortunately, these foods tend to be high in calories but low in nutrition.
-Many are full of saturated fat (the unhealthy kind), sodium (aka salt, which can make your body hold on to water) and added sugars.
+Many are full of saturated fat (the unhealthy kind), sodium (aka salt, which can make your body hold on to water), and added sugars.

 They’re also easy to over-indulge in.
 Since highly processed foods don’t contain much — if any — fiber, they’re digested quickly, leaving more to be desired.
 Consequently, they’re not great for supporting weight loss goals (or overall health).

-To help suppress appetite, boost metabolism or inhibit fat absorption, here’s what some healthcare providers might prescribe for men’s weight loss:
+To help suppress appetite, boost metabolism, or inhibit fat absorption, here’s what some healthcare providers might prescribe for men’s weight loss:

 Topiramate.
 Topiramate is an anticonvulsant (for epileptic seizures), but it can promote satiety and suppress appetite.

-Some of these medications were originally FDA-approved for other purposes, but are often prescribed off-label for weight loss because of their effectiveness.
+Some of these medications were originally FDA-approved for other purposes but are often prescribed off-label for weight loss because of their effectiveness.

-Normal body fat mass for men depends on factors like age, genetics and fitness level.
+Normal body fat mass for men depends on factors like age, genetics, and fitness level.
 But it generally falls below 28 percent of total body weight, with many between 17 and 22 percent.

 While targeted weight loss isn’t realistic, men tend to lose (and accumulate) weight first in their abdomen and waist.
 However, exactly how men lose weight and body composition varies from person to person.

-Rather than asking the fastest way to lose weight, we encourage you to consider the most sustainable and healthy way.
+Rather than seeking the fastest way to lose weight, we encourage you to consider the most sustainable and healthy way.
 A nutrient-rich eating plan and regular exercise are the best approaches to achieving steady weight loss of one to two pounds per week.

 Some supplements might offer modest benefits, but it depends on the specific product.
-There are also many things to consider with supplements, such as quality, purity, safety and science.
-Prioritize a nutritious food plan and exercise, and if you’re considering weight loss supplements, consult a dietitian to see if they might be safe or effective for you.
+There are also many things to consider with supplements, such as quality, purity, safety, and science.

 Here’s a rundown of how to lose weight for men: